kean/Nuke/Documentation/Migrations/Nuke 10 Migration Guide.md

 let originalDataKey = pipeline.cache.makeImageCacheKey(for: request)
 ```

+> Learn more about the new cache APIs in ["Caching: Direct Access."](https://kean.blog/nuke/guides/caching#direct-access)

 ## ImageRequestOptions

 Nuke 10 has a reworked [`ImageRequest.Options`](https://kean-org.github.io/docs/nuke/reference/10.0.0/ImageRequest_Options/) option set replacing removed `ImageRequestOptions`.
 The name is similar, but the options are slightly different.